-- The majority of the work generated for the information systems development staff falls under one of the following categories:
+The majority of the work generated for the information systems development staff falls under one of the following categories:

 - A new product line.

 - Regulatory changes.

 - Marketing innovations.

 - Customer service.

 - Operational efficiency.

 - Productivity improvements.

 - Application package implementation.

-- Information regarding the performance of the various business units of an organization is usually in the form of an on-line inquiry or a periodic report.
+- Information regarding the performance of the various business units of an organization is usually in the form of an on-line inquirity or a periodic report.
 This management information is normally designed into a production system as a byproduct of business transaction processing.

-- IS has always been weak in providing the business user with interactive decision support capabilities.
-Many financial analysts turned to remote computer services vendors to build interactive financial models and perform "what if" analyses.
+- IS has always been weak in providing the business user, interactive decision support capabilities.
+Many financial analyst, turned to the remote computer services vendors to build interactive financial models and perform "what if" analyses.

 - The advent of the information center has probably had little or no effect on the amount of work facing the systems development staff.
-What the information center (and related tools) has done is open an entirely new information avenue to end users: decision support.
+What the information center (and related tools) has done is opening an entirely new information avenue to the end user decision support.

-- Users are pleased with these new tools because they play an important role in improving an individual's daily performance, a service that has heretofore not been available from IS.
-Users have, however, been able to satisfy some of their requests for new reports through the information center, but this has had an insignificant impact on the IS workload. - Overall, the backlog of requests for IS service has probably increased due to the shift of work from systems development to the information center.
-IS hardware and human resources are still being used to satisfy requests; the only thing that has changed is the form in which the service is rendered.
+The users are pleased with these new tools because they play an important role in improving an individual did performance, which has heretofore not been available from IS.
+The users have, however, be able to satisfy some of their requests for new reports through the information center, but this has had an insignificant impact on the IS workload.

+Overall, the backlog of requests for IS service has probably increased due to the shift of work from systems development to the information center.
+IS hardware and human resources are still being used to satisfy requests, the only thing that has changed is the form in which the service is rendered.